aragubas/LiVerse/README.md

 # LiVerse++
-A complete re-write of LiVerse and TaiyouUI (aka AnaBanUI) in C++ using SDL2
+A complete re-write of LiVerse and TaiyouUI (aka TaiyouUI) in C++ using SDL2

 # Build Instructions